t3cozh00/petlove/README.md

 - Designing the pet registration flow for logged-in users.
 - Implementing the frontend form (pet name, type, age, description, location, etc.).
-- Adding form validation and clear error messages for invalid input.
-- Integrating the form with the backend API and **JWT based authentication**,
+- Integrating the form with the backend API and JWT based authentication,
   so only authenticated users can register pets.
 - Testing the end-to-end flow together with teammates (from pet registration to adoption requests).